Vietnam.vn - Nền tảng quảng bá Việt Nam

 A representative of the Ministry of Education and Training said that the implementation of "happy schools" must come from the needs of schools and teachers, and should not be turned into a movement and put pressure on them.

 "Don't turn happy schools into a movement or a competition criterion and then force schools to implement it.
-That will create more pressure for them," Mr. Duc said.
+That will only create more pressure for them," Mr. Duc said.

 In addition, according to Mr. Duc, many schools have implemented it effectively, helping to reduce pressure on students and teachers, and teachers and students enjoy going to class.
 However, some models are not suitable and are being exploited for economic purposes.
 Therefore, he suggested that schools must ensure the core values of this model.